micmejia/bible-dump/NKJV/Numbers/Num 26.md

 These _are_ the families of Manasseh; and those who were numbered of them _were_ fifty-two thousand seven hundred.

 ###### 35
-These _are_ the sons of Ephraim according to their families: of Shuthelah, the family of the Shuthalhites; of [^k]Becher, the family of the Bachrites; of Tahan, the family of the Tahanites.
+These _are_ the sons of Ephraim according to their families: of Shuthelah, the family of the Shuthalhites; of Becher, the family of the Bachrites; of Tahan, the family of the Tahanites.

 ###### 36
 And these _are_ the sons of Shuthelah: of Eran, the family of the Eranites.